nehws/nehws.github.io/source/_pages/home.md

 **April 7th, 2023, Egan Research Center, Boston, MA**

-New England Hardware Security (NEHWS) Day workshop brings together students, researchers, practitioners, and industry partners in the field of hardware security to share their work and foster new ideas.
+New England Hardware Security (NEHWS) Day workshop brings together many students, researchers, practitioners, and industry partners in the field of hardware security to share their work and foster new ideas.

 **Call for Contributions**